sav-che/TL-2/Authors/Dowell, Philip {std. Dowell}.md

-> [!cite] BHL link: this entry starts at [page 80](https://www.biodiversitylibrary.org/item/103835#page/90/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 80](https://www.biodiversitylibrary.org/page/33260068) of TL-2 Suppl.
 VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Dowell, Philip (1864-1936), American botanist and entomologist, born at Attica, Indiana, 3 Dec 1864, died 25 Jun 1936, A.B.
 1885, A.M.
 1895, Ph.D.
 1900 at Muhlenberg College, assistant in the U.S. Natl.
-Museum 1902-1929 as well as teacher in the Curtis and Port Richmond high schools of the New York system, associate editor of the Bulletin of the Torrey Botanical Club 1907-1911, editor-in-chief 1911-1913. (*Dowell*).
+Museum 1902-1929 as well as teacher in the Curtis and Port Richmond high schools of the New York system, associate editor of the Bulletin of the Torrey Botanical Club 1907-1911, editor-in-chief 1911-1913.
+**Abbreviated name**: *Dowell*

 #### Herbarium and types